alvarotor/entitier-go/README.md

 The controllers directory contains Go files that define the controllers of the application.

-#### generic_controller.go
+#### generic-controller.go

-The generic_controller.go file implements a generic controller that works with the generic repository and service.
+The generic-controller.go file implements a generic controller that works with the generic repository and service.
 It provides a layer of abstraction between the repository, service and the application's HTTP handlers.
 The controller includes methods that correspond to the CRUD operations:

 - `GetAll`: Retrieves all entities of a specific type.
 - `Get`: Retrieves a single entity by ID.